Evertras/gopong/README.md

 A simple game of multiplayer Pong in HTML with a Go server backing it.

-The following is optimistic/naive DDD that isn't implemented yet, and subject to all kinds of change.

 Note: the `vendor` folder is checked in intentionally, but in a 'real' project this should be handled better by the build system.
 For this, it's fine.